Mshabrawy-m/AI-Smart-Bot-for-Network-Management/README.md

 | # | Reference |
 |---|----------|
 | [40] | *AI Smart Bot for Network Management System* (graduation project, 2026).
 GitHub. [github.com/Mshabrawy-m/AI-Smart-Bot-for-Network-Management](https://github.com/Mshabrawy-m/AI-Smart-Bot-for-Network-Management) |

 ---

+## Acknowledgments

+Built as a graduation project combining coursework in networking, machine learning, and applied LLM engineering.
+Thanks to the maintainers of the open-source libraries listed in [Tech Stack](#tech-stack), whose work made a single-developer NOC assistant feasible in a semester timeline.

+---